PhilippSchuette/PID_pendulum/README.md

 # see documentation for pendulum and controller methods
 ```

+The file `debug.py` contains examples for the usage of the Pendulum and AnimatedPendulum classes.
+To check basic features of the current build version, type `make doctest`.

 ## Web API and Demonstration
 An online demonstration of the PID pendulum controller implementation is [available here](https://pid-pendulum-demo.herokuapp.com/).
 To run the web app locally though, type: